 Sit up straight.
 When your posture is compromised your spine is vulnerable and your body is not working to its full potential.
 Slouching can lead to overuse of muscles and ligaments, abnormal wear and tear and just general unnatural stress on your various bodily systems.
 Remember to keep your ear, shoulder and hip aligned.

 2. Exercise regularly

 Human bodies need to move.
-There’s no denying it!
+There is no denying it!
 A lack of activity can lead to strain or stiffness of your spine.
-Regular walking, exercising and stretching helps to keep your spine healthy.
+Regular walking, exercising, and stretching helps to keep your spine healthy.

 Ever feel a stiffness or pain in your neck?
 Constantly peering down at your phone or device is like putting the weight of a bowling ball on your upper spine.
 Put your phone away and be present in your surroundings for a while.

 We are not just talking about heavy boxes, perhaps you have a heavy handbag, briefcase or even just lifting a little one.
 Your back muscles were not designed for extreme weight.
 The constant lifting puts pressure and strains your spine leading to back pain.
 Take care when doing every day lifting to keep your spine aligned, bend at the hips and use your legs to lift.

 5. Ensure your spine is aligned during sleep

 Chiropractors usually recommend sleeping on your back or side to keep the spine properly aligned.
 If you are a stomach sleeper choose a firm feel mattress to help stabilise your spine and stop curving while you sleep.
 Find a mattress that offers correct spinal support.
 King Koil by A.H.
 Beard mattresses are the only support system recommended by the International Chiropractors Association.

 6. Quit smoking!